Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Depart the U.S. for Europe via scheduled carrier.
 This is the big day!
 Watch the morning light gather slowly, first off the left-hand side of the airplane, then everywhere.
 It's the next day, and Germany!

-Travel by coach along the foothills of the Alps to Austria and the fairytale city of Salzburg.
+Enjoy the ride along the foothills of the Alps on your way to Austria and the fairytale city of Salzburg.

 Get acquainted with the City of Bells (thus nicknamed for the innumerable church bells that regularly chime throughout the day) on a walking tour led by a local guide.
 Landmarks include Dom zu Salzburg, regarded as the first Baroque cathedral built north of the Alps, the unforgettable Getreidegasse, the Hohensalzburg Fortress, and the sculptured Horse Trough once reserved exclusively for the horses of the Archbishop of Salzburg.